Abhiyum Anuvum

 Abhiyum Anuvum is a 2018 Indian Tamil-language romantic drama film directed by B. R. Vijayalakshmi, written by Uday Mahesh and starring Tovino Thomas and Piaa Bajpai.
 The film was produced by Yoodlee Films, a subsidiary production company of Saregama.
 This film marks the Tamil debut of Tovino Thomas.
 The film was dubbed in Malayalam as Abhiyude Kadha Anuvinteyum.
 The film was released on 25 May 2018.
 It also got its OTT release, 3 years later on 25 July 2021 through Amazon Prime and Neestream.

 Plot

 Abhi and Anu lead diametrically different lives, worlds apart from each other.
 Abhi is the quintessential boy next door, with a regular job and a lifestyle that borders on the mundane.
 He is very close to and dependent on his mother.
 On the other hand, Anu is an organic farmer in Ooty — a lively girl passionate about social issues, unafraid to challenge social norms and stigma.
 They meet, are instantly attracted to each other, and marry on a whim.
 Anu's pregnancy marks the beginning of a new phase in their lives.
 However, everything unravels when their families meet, and a shocking disclosure, brought about by a strange twist of fate, is revealed.
 Caught between societal expectations and his love's needs, Abhi faces a life-altering decision.

-Production

-The film was promoted as a bilingual by its makers although the film was made only in Tamil.